Elections in South Africa: Before the Union

 These developments were not without criticism or opposition.
-Indeed, the abolition of slavery and the promulgation of Ordinance 50, and the accompanying extension of rights to the black population, were deeply resented by the white Dutch farmers of the Cape as undermining their way of life.
-Starting in 1834, thousands of these Boers set out on one of the most defining events of white South African history – the Great Trek.
-The Dutch who moved away from the Cape did so in the hope of leaving British control and British ways of ordering society behind them.
-In the interior of southern Africa they would carve out independent states for themselves, the South African (or Transvaal) Republic and the Orange Free State, whose constitutions enshrined the principle of no equality between white and black in either church or state.
+The abolition of slavery, the declaration of Ordinance 50, and the accompanying extension of rights to the black population, were deeply resented by the white Dutch farmers of the Cape as undermining their way of life.
+Starting in 1834, thousands of these Boers set out on the Great Trek in the hope of leaving British control behind them.
+In the interior of southern Africa they would establish independent states, the South African Republic (also called the Transvaal Republic) and the Orange Free State, whose constitutions enshrined the principle of inequality between white and black in church and state.

-After the Second Anglo-Boer War, whites made peace with each other and in October 1909 came together at the National Convention.
-Held in Durban it brought together politicians from the Cape, Transvaal, Natal and the Orange River Colony, as well as Rhodesia.
+After the Second Anglo-Boer War, the white peoples made peace and came together at the National Convention in October 1909.
+It brought together politicians from the Cape, Transvaal, Natal and the Orange River Colony, as well as Rhodesia.
 They aimed to draw up a constitution for the Union of South Africa, uniting the British possessions.
 The result was the South Africa Act.

-Only white men were invited to consider the future of their country; women and all other racial groups were excluded.
-This was in some ways anomalous.
-After all, qualified black men had enjoyed the vote in the Cape since the 1850s and – as long as they had sufficient property, income and education – continued to do so.
+Only white men were present at the National Convention; women and all other racial groups were excluded.
+This was in some ways unusual.
+Black men had enjoyed the vote in the Cape since the 1850s and – as long as they had sufficient property, income and education – continued to do so.
 By 1909 there were 14,388 Coloured and 6,633 African voters in the Cape.
-Between them they made up 14.8 per cent of the electorate.
-In Natal, too, African men had the right to vote, but it was so constrained by hurdles that it was almost theoretical.
-Not only did they have to prove they had property, but they also had to prove that they were 'civilised' and had been so for seven years.
+Between them they made up 14.8% of the electorate.
+In Natal African men also had the right to vote, but it was so constrained that it was almost theoretical.
+They had to prove they had property and that they were 'civilised' and had been so for seven years.
 The Governor might then grant them the vote.
-As we have seen, Indians also had to overcome obstacles designed to prevent them from being enfranchised.
-In the Transvaal and Orange Free State only white men could vote.
+Indians also had to overcome obstacles designed to prevent them from being enfranchised.
+In the Transvaal and Orange Free State, only white men could vote.

 The Cape argued that their non-racial franchise should be extended across the proposed Union.
 This was rejected by the Transvaal and Orange Free State.
-Finally, a compromise of sorts was arrived at, maintaining the Cape's existing voting system, without extending it to the rest of the country, but insisting that this compromise was entrenched in the constitution.
-Africans and Coloured people would retain most of their voting rights in the Cape rights, but would not receive them in any other part of the Union.
+Finally, a compromise was arrived at, maintaining the Cape's existing voting system without extending it to the rest of the country, but insisting that this compromise was entrenched in the constitution.
+Africans and Coloured people would retain most of their voting rights in the Cape, but would not receive them in any other part of the Union.